 - Figure 2-30.
 This photo shows the instrument CE.68259 with the Carquinez bridge in the background.
 The photo is taken looking northwards, and the new Carquinez bridge (suspension bridge designed by Mark Ketchum) is on the left, and the older Carquinez bridge (cantilever truss type) is on the right. - Figure 2-31.
 This photo shows instrument CE.68026, and Charles Scawthorn (left) and John Eidinger (right).
 The large reinforced concrete piers of the older highway bridge are in the immediate background.
-These piers are more than 100 feet tall, and support the bridge.
-The distance of the piers to the instrument is less than the distance from the ground to the bridge deck.
+These piers are very tall, and support the bridge.
+The distance of the piers to the instrument is similar to the distance from the ground to the bridge deck.